On this day · archive

 Disaster

-A magnitude 6.1 earthquake strikes Aceh, Indonesia.
+A magnitude 6.1 earthquake strikes Aceh, Indonesia, killing at least 42 people and injuring 420 others.

 Disaster